 FELLOWSHIPS

 Superhero Clubhouse hosts paid residencies for people of different backgrounds and disciplines to collaboratively create new performance-based work exploring climate and environmental justice.
-The Fellowship has taken different forms, including a Duet Fellowship for two individuals and the Lower East Side Fellowship for an ensemble of neighbors.
-We are currently accepting applications for the 2025 Ghost Bike Fellowship, focused on transportation justice in New York City.
+The Fellowship has taken different forms, including a Duet Fellowship for two individuals, the Lower East Side Fellowship for an ensemble of neighbors, and the Ghost Bike Fellowship for transportation justice.

 GHOST BIKE FELLOWSHIP (2025)